-In Letter 54, “On Asthma and Death,” Seneca delves into the Stoic philosophy regarding the acceptance of death and the impermanence of life, sharing his personal experiences with asthma—a condition he likens to a rehearsal for death.
+In Seneca letter 54, “On Asthma and Death,” Seneca delves into the Stoic philosophy regarding the acceptance of death and the impermanence of life, sharing his personal experiences with asthma—a condition he likens to a rehearsal for death.
 His reflections provide a rich tapestry of thought on how to live with awareness of mortality and find peace in the inevitability of death.
 Through his contemplation, Seneca articulates profound insights on facing the end of life with serenity and wisdom.

 One notable quote that encapsulates Seneca’s confrontation with his mortality and his Stoic acceptance of death is: